Trac: Music Traditions Wales

-Trac Cymru is a Welsh folk development organisation and registered charity which promotes and develops the music and dance traditions of Wales, both within Wales and beyond, and advocates on behalf of the traditional arts with public bodies and other organisations. trac strategically develops the folk music and dance scene of Wales by kindling interest, nurturing talent and presenting the very best of Wales’ folk musicians across the world.
-You’ll find trac working in schools, community settings, on festival fields and at international showcase events, helping to ensure that the traditional arts of Wales continue to enrich lives regardless of age, background, race or language.
-Activities include a range of annual courses in song, dance and instrumental playing for all ages and abilities: the Big Experiment Arbrawf Mawr (all age), Gwerin Gwallgo (for teenagers) and Gwerin Iau (for primary age children). trac also works with the professional sector, providing training for performers, and promoting Welsh traditional music and artists in the UK and abroad, as well as commissioning new artistic work.
+Trac Cymru is a Welsh folk development organisation and registered charity which promotes and develops the music and dance traditions of Wales, both within Wales and beyond, and advocates on behalf of the traditional arts with public bodies and other organisations.
+Activities include a range of annual courses in song, dance and instrumental playing for all ages and abilities. trac also works with the professional sector, providing training for performers, and promoting Welsh traditional music and artists in the UK and abroad, as well as commissioning new artistic work.
 Trac is supported by the Arts Council of Wales.
 The organisation was founded by Stephen Rees, Danny KilBride, Phil Freeman, and Ceri Rhys Matthews of Fernhill.

 Its board of trustees is chaired by Dr Marlene Davies.
 Other board members include Terry Duffy, Dr Keith Floyd, Mary-Anne Roberts, Francis Brown, Prof James Blythe, Catherine Bartlett, Sarah Smith and Peter Cornell.
 Its patrons include Kevin Brennan MP, musician and activist Dafydd Iwan, songwriter and broadcaster Frank Hennessy and broadcaster Huw Stephens.

 Trac Cymru has a full-time team of two: Director Danny KilBride and Company Manager Blanche Rowen.